thealpa/CVAG-Helper/README.md

 # CVAG-Helper
 Helper script that matches public transport coordinates from VMS open data to CVAG's ITCS API mandator numbers.

+**This script is no longer needed since VMS provides stop ids and coordinates using their EFA API.**

 See also my corresponding [iOS app](https://github.com/thealpa/cvag).

 ## Usage